Same-sex marriage in Slovenia: Attempt at legalisation in 2015

 On 23 March 2015, a thirty-five-day term began in which the supporters of an eventual referendum had to collect 40,000 valid signatures.
 On the same day, a group of 23 deputies from SD, DeSUS, ZL and ZaAB filed a request calling for a special session of the Assembly in order to vote on a motion to block the referendum.
 On 26 March, the National Assembly voted 53–21 to block the referendum on the grounds that it would violate the constitutional provision prohibiting popular votes on laws eliminating human rights and fundamental freedoms.

 The proponents of the referendum, who announced that they had collected 48,146 signatures before the Assembly's vote, said they would appeal the decision to the Constitutional Court, which they did on 2 April.
 The court had the option of declaring the referendum unconstitutional, as Article 90 of the Constitution prohibits referendums on the subject of constitutionally protected human rights.
 Any referendum in Slovenia is only successful if a majority of participants and at least 20% of all eligible voters vote in favor of the law.
 The Constitutional Court deliberated about the appeal in four sessions on 10 June, 9 July, 10 September and 24 September.
-In October 2015, the Roman Catholic Archbishop of Ljubljana, Stanislav Zore, intervened politically to signal his support for the referendum.
+In October 2015, the Roman Catholic Archbishop of Ljubljana, Stanislav Zore, signaled his support for the referendum.

 On 22 October 2015, the court officially published its decision, permitting the referendum to proceed.
 However, the ruling did not address Article 90, making a new challenge to the referendum possible.
 The ruling solely regarded the ability of the National Assembly to declare a referendum unconstitutional.

-Referendum

 On 4 November 2015, the National Assembly decided that the referendum would take place on 20 December 2015.
 The bill was rejected, as a majority of voters voted against and the votes against were more than 20% of registered voters, as required by the Constitution.